thoth-tech/handbook/docs/communication/scenarios.md

 completed, and that they are continually supported and guided.
 If at any time you are unsure or feel that there is insufficient communication regarding tasks, there are several points of contact:

-- Your Team Lead
+- your Team Lead
-- Fellow Team Members
+- fellow Team Members
-- The Area Lead.
+- the Area Lead.

 It is always better to seek assistance sooner rather than later.
 Remember that your peers are there to support you, so don’t hesitate to send them a message if you’re feeling uncertain.